benjaminbergstein/blog/app/content/blog/engineering/docker-development-with-make/index.md

 Dockerizing your application is just the beginning of the benefits of docker.
 We can also use docker to start additional services, such as relational databases, in-memory datastores, and even other applications required by our front-end Next.js application.

-In the future we will learn to create a backend service connected to a database with Prism.js and GraphQL.
+Future posts might cover how to create a backend service connected to a database with Prism.js and GraphQL.